 If you are ready to purchase a chicken tractor, don’t forget to browse the options that we have available.
-Our standard chicken tractors are able to house anywhere from 2 to 10 chickens.
-The smallest model, the L34T is able to house 2-3 chickens and our largest model is able to keep 8-10 chickens.
+Our standard chicken tractors can house anywhere from 2 to 10 chickens.
+The smallest model, the L34T can house 2-3 chickens and our largest model can keep 8-10 chickens.

 In the end, using a chicken tractor is a great way to raise chickens.

-A chicken tractor makes it easy to keep your chickens safe day and night, as well as providing protection from most any predator.
-Our chicken coops are affordable, well built, and will provide protection for your chickens as well as being easy to move about.
+A chicken tractor makes it easy to keep your chickens safe day and night, as well as protect them from almost any predator.
+Our chicken coops are affordable, well built, and will protect your chickens as well as being easy to move about.

 Give us a call or request a quote that includes shipping of the chicken tractor to your home.